fcakyon/fcakyon/README.md

 ### about me
 - Passionate about **Open-Source, Machine Learning/Deep Learning, Computer Vision**
-- BSc and Msc. on E&E Eng. (with deep learning/computer vision focus), PhD cand. on Informatics (with image/text/sound fusion transformers focus)
+- BSc and Msc. on Engineering (with deep learning/computer vision focus), PhD cand. on Informatics (with multi-modal video-transformers focus)

 ### some of my opensource packages: